 Examines the role of technology as means of production, social force, and ideology in modern U.S. history.
+College/Department: College of Arts and Sciences Repeat Status: Not repeatable for credit Restrictions: Cannot enroll if classification is Freshman

 HIST 296 Research Methods in History 3.0 Credits